HasanSiddiqui05/JavaScript-Assignment1/README.md

 Assignment 1.
-Chapter 1,2 and 3 of Javascript
+Chapter 1-5 of Javascript